subhamc88/blog/content/posts/projects/rpc-python.md

 2. We need a format using which the request and response will transfer.
 Let's use **json** module (JavaScript Object Notation).
-    - We need to encode server's reponse (Function output) and decode client's request (Function arguements/parameters).
+    - We need to encode server's response (Function output) and decode client's request (Function arguments/parameters).

     ```python
     # Function to handle client connections and execute requested methods.